Home / PFAS Matrices / PFAS in Soils & Other Solids

 Multiple test methods can be used to analyze for PFAS in soil and other solids.
 If you are complying with state sampling mandates, always check to see if a specific test method is required in your state.

-Quality control standards for PFAS testing
+DOD-developed quality control standards for analyzing PFAS in a sample

-Method for analyzing PFAS precursors
+A method for analyzing PFAS precursors in liquid and solid matrices

 Remediating PFAS in soil often requires locating the source of that PFAS.
 Pace® has developed testing methods and protocols for analyzing PFAS across several vectors of contamination.